kouk/permifrost/README.md

 ```

 For a working example, you can check [the Snowflake specification file](https://gitlab.com/gitlab-data/permifrost/blob/master/tests/permifrost/core/permissions/specs/snowflake_spec.yml) that we are using for testing `permifrost permissions`.

-## --db

-The database to be used, either `postgres` or `snowflake`.
-Postgres is still experimental and may be fully supported in the future.

 ## --diff